 The Obama administration has come to rely heavily on the unmanned drones because they allow the U.S. to safely monitor and stalk insurgent targets in areas where sending American troops would be either politically untenable or too risky.

 The Pentagon is deploying record numbers of drones to Afghanistan as part of the Obama administration's troop surge there.
 Lt.
 Gen. David Deptula, who oversees the Air Force's unmanned aviation program, said some of the drones would employ a sophisticated new camera system called "Gorgon Stare," which allows a single aerial vehicle to transmit back at least 10 separate video feeds simultaneously.

 Predator drones are built by General Atomics Aeronautical Systems Inc. of San Diego.
 Some of its communications technology is proprietary, so widely used encryption systems aren't readily compatible, said people familiar with the matter.

+The Air Force has staked its future on unmanned aerial vehicles.
 Drones account for 36% of the planes in the service's proposed 2010 budget.

 Today, the Air Force is buying hundreds of Reaper drones, a newer model, whose video feeds could be intercepted in much the same way as with the Predators, according to people familiar with the matter.
 A Reaper costs between $10 million and $12 million each and is faster and better armed than the Predator.
 General Atomics expects the Air Force to buy as many as 375 Reapers.